OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Automated Kickstart installation
 -----------------------------------

-Automated installation using Anaconda_ is possible using either UEFI_ or PXE_ legacy BIOS_ booting.
+Automated installation with PXE_ and Anaconda_ is possible using either UEFI_ or legacy BIOS_ booting.

-If the node's **boot order** has been configured with PXE_ network booting as the first boot device, and you have also installed the above pxeconfig_toolkit_, then it is sufficient to power cycle and/or start up the server:
+If the node's **boot order** has been configured with PXE_ network booting as the first boot device, and you have also installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the server.
+The :ref:`_UEFI_network_boot` ensures that:

 * Kickstart_ OS installation will be performed automatically without any user intervention.
 * The installation process can be viewed in the node's console (physically or in the BMC_ web browser window).